-As a sea turtle volunteer in Costa Rica, you’ll work on the beach helping the organization relocate and protect nests.
+As a part of the sea turtle volunteer program in Costa Rica, you’ll work on the beach helping the organization relocate and protect nests.
 You’ll also have the chance to work in the turtle nursery, which is one of the most popular options for volunteering in Costa Rica.

 For this program, there is also a small fee to participate in this experience, but it covers your stay as well as room and board on site.